OODIDA: On-board/Off-board Distributed Real-Time Data Analytics for Connected Vehicles: Evaluation

-In (2), workstations 2 and 3 simulated 50 clients each, for a total of 100, which are tasked with indefinitely long assignments.
+The goal of the whole-system experiment is to determine how OODIDA reacts to surges of activity, with a focus on how large concurrent workloads affect the response time of the cloud process.
+We looked at this issue from two angles: (a) incoming assignments from the user side as well as (b) incoming results from clients.
+In (a) the user and cloud nodes were executed on workstation 1.
+We issued a batch of 100 assignments and measured how the response time, i.e.\ the difference between assignment creation and processing, is affected as subsequent assignments are generated.
+A surge of such an extent is unrealistically large, so this approach explores the theoretical limits of our system.
+In (b), workstations 2 and 3 simulated 50 clients each, for a total of 100, for which we issued an assignment with an indefinite number of task iterations.
 In three different scenarios, they execute either 1, 5, or 10 tasks concurrently per client.
 We collected 100,000 processing times of a full task iteration per scenario.
-A full task iteration start when the assignment handler splits the assignment into tasks for clients and ends when it has collected the results of that tasks.
-The round-trip time between cloud and client workstations is included as well.
-In order to put more demand on the cloud process, we used dummy client processes in Erlang that produce a result immediately after receiving a task specification, leading to a sustained surge of incoming results.
-Using 100 clients may seem low, but this number is a multiple of the number of RVCNs OODIDA is targeting.
-Also, the number of clients is not nearly as relevant as the number of incoming results files.
+A full task iteration starts when the assignment handler splits the assignment into tasks for clients and ends when it has collected the results of all clients.
+The round-trip time between cloud and client workstations is included as well, which sidesteps clock synchronization issues between workstations.
+In order to put more demand on the cloud node, we implemented dummy client processes in Erlang that produce a result immediately after receiving a task specification, leading to a sustained surge of incoming results.
+Using 100 clients may seem low, but this is already a multiple of the number of RVCNs OODIDA is targeting.
+Also, the number of clients is not nearly as relevant as the number of incoming results.
 Running 10 tasks concurrently on one client is arguably excessive.
 Yet, the workload of 100 clients running ten tasks is numerically equivalent to, for instance, 500 clients concurrently executing two tasks.
-Of course, it is also the case that real-world tasks would not immediately produce a result.
+Of course, it is also the case that real-world tasks would normally not immediately produce a result.
 Thus, again, the stress we are putting our system under far exceeds real-world demands.